OUR COMMITMENT TO SUSTAINABLE TRAVEL

 Destination: Magdalena Bay, Baja California Sur

-Experience the a High End Eco-Camp in Bahia Magdalena for a hands on in the Sea Turtles monitoring conservation program, exploring the protected lagoons of the Pacific Ocean and Sea of Cortez for magnificent encounters with marine wildlife.
+Visit a high-end eco-camp in Bahia Magdalena for a hands-on experience in the Sea Turtles monitoring conservation program, exploring the protected lagoons of the Pacific Ocean and Sea of Cortez for magnificent encounters with marine wildlife.

 Private Tour to Biosphere Reserve of Sian Kaan

 Destination: Riviera Maya

 Discover the biosphere reserve of Sian Kaán, exploring the marshes, mangroves, and the flora.
 You will visit a jungle engulfed Maya temple, take a boat trip along the water, float down a natural ‘lazy river.’
 Your personal, expert guide will pick you up at your Playa del Carmen hotel at 8 am and you will drive to Muyil, from where you will enter Sian Kaán Biosphere Reserve.

 Sian Kaán in Maya means ‘origin of the sky.’
 The reserve is made up of a large water system, marshes, and mangroves as well as virgin tropical forest.